Killing of Winston Boogie Smith: Incident

-The Minneapolis Police Department did not assist the federal task force operation to apprehend Smith though it occurred inside their municipal jurisdiction.

-Shooting

-On June 3, Smith had posted on Instagram that he was at Stella's Fish Café, a restaurant on West Lake Street, near Seven Points, in the Uptown neighborhood of Minneapolis.
+On June 3, 2021, Smith had posted on Instagram that he was at Stella's Fish Café, a restaurant on West Lake Street, near Seven Points, in the Uptown neighborhood of Minneapolis.
 A Ramsey County sheriff's deputy who was monitoring Smith's social media accounts alerted the federal task force of Smith's whereabouts.
 At least nine task force officers took positions to watch Smith and attempt to apprehend him.
 Just after 2:00 p.m.
 CDT, the task force officers observed as Smith and Askar departed the restaurant and made their way to a Maserati vehicle atop a parking ramp near West Lake Street and Girard Avenue South.
 Smith and Askar were sitting inside the stationary vehicle when undercover law enforcement agents surrounded them in seven unmarked vehicles.
 The task force members activated their lights and sirens and used their vehicles to block the Maserati vehicle.

 For several minutes, task force members in tactical gear repeatedly told Smith he was under arrest, to put his hands up, and exit the vehicle—commands that a citizen bystander overheard.
 Smith refused to comply and said to Askar that he did not want to go to jail and that he was going to die.

 The officers attempted to break the windows of the Maserati to extract Smith.
 Smith, who had been holding a cellphone in an attempt to begin a Facebook livestream, dropped it and reached into the back seat to grab an item.
 According to law enforcement accounts of the incident, Smith then brandished a gun and fired it from inside his vehicle.
 At 2:08 p.m.
 CDT, the Hennepin County and Ramsey County officers fired fifteen rounds, striking Smith.
 Medical aid rendered at the scene was unsuccessful and Smith died at 2:11 p.m.

 Askar was injured from flying glass and taken to Hennepin County Medical Center for treatment.
-No officers reported any injuries.
+No officers were injured.